foliant-docs/foliantcontrib.apilinks/README.md

 `API`
 :   *(required)* A subsection for listing all the APIs and their properties.
 Unter this section there should be a separate section for each API.
 The section name represents the API name and, at the same time, the *prefix* used in the references.
 You need to add at least one API subsection for preprocessor to work.

+**API properties**

+`url`
+:   *(required)* An API documentation web-page URL.
+It will be used to construct the full link to the method.
+In online mode it will also be parsed by preprocessor for validation.

+`default`
+:   *(optional)* Only for offline mode.
+Marker to define the default API.
+If several APIs are marked default, preprocessor will choose the first of them.
+If none is marked default — the first API in the list will be chosen.
+The value of this item should be `true`.

+`header-template`
+:   *(optional)* A template string describing the format of the headings in the API documentation web-page.
+Details in **parsing API web-page** section.
+Default: `'{verb} {command}'`

 ## Online and Offline Modes Comparison

 Let's study an example and look how the behavior of the preprocessor will change in online and offline modes.